Autopsy: Heart attack killed Nevada brothel owner

 Hof was found dead Oct.
 16. Afterward, the former reality TV star won election as a Republican to the state Legislature.

-His seat has been filled by an appointee.
+His seat was filled by an appointee.